contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-php.md

 require_once 'vendor/autoload.php';
 ~~~

-## Setting up your Contentful Client
+## Setting up your Contentful client

 Once the SDK is installed you can start using it by creating a `Client`.
-To do so you need the ID of the Space you'd
+To do so you need the ID of the space you'd
-like to use and an access token for this Space, both of which can be obtained through the Contentful UI.
+like to use and an API key for this space, both of which can be obtained through the Contentful web app.

-For this tutorial we'll use the example Space
+For this tutorial we'll use an example space

 ~~~ php
 <?php